Cioraz/blog/content/posts/BufferOverflow101.md

 3. <u>**Offset Calculation**</u>

-    Now lets find till where we must give input so that we can overwrite the EIP (current instruction register) .
+    Now let’s find till where we must give input so that we can overwrite the EIP (current instruction register) .
 From the below we see that we overwrote the EIP with `‘qaac’`.

     Command: `cyclic 300`